 In most cases patients can expect that their mobility becomes restored and the artificial hip joint will work well for at least 15 years.
 Occasionally, however, complication may occur after some years.
 They may be caused by very high forces acting in the joint or wear of the plastic component used to replace the joint socket.
 Extensive research is performed to further improve the implants themselves and their fixation in the bone.
 However, precondition for any further improvement of hip implants is to know the loads acting in this joint.
 The instrumented hip implants, developed by us, allow to measure the forces directly in the patient's joint.
 With the new hip implant (Hip III) also the three moments are measured.

-- When riding a bicycle or using a home trainer, hip joint loading is typically only one third or half as high as during walking (Video 752kB).
-For cardiovasculat or general fitness training of patients with hip implants or arthrosis a home trainer is most appropriate.
+When riding a bicycle or on a bicycle home trainer, the hip joint load is typically only half or one third as high as when walking (Video 752kB).
+A home trainer is therefore well suited for circulatory or fitness training of patients with artificial hip joints or arthrosis in the hip joint.

-- Soft shoes or soft floor material don't reduce the peak forces in the hip joint [Bergmann et al., 1995].
+Soft shoes or soft floor material are not suitable for reducing the peak forces in the hip joint [Bergmann et al., 1995].

-- When carrying a heavy weight in one hand during walking, the hip joint at the opposite side is loaded much more than at the side where the weight is hold [Bergmann et al., 1997].
+When a heavy weight is carried in one hand while walking, the hip joint on the opposite side is much more heavily loaded than on the side on which the weight is carried [Bergmann et al., 1997].